languagepals/languagepals.github.io/index.md

 And the lastly the list and edit pals pages for the administrator:

-# Goals
-Students can add constraints on when they can get together with another person to their profile to be displayed.

-A convienent feature would be to search for students with specific availibilties and language skills.

-The system could also provide example “talk story” session outlines to help the meetups be productive.

-Another feature could be to add a meeting component for users with information such as who you are meeting with, when you are meeting, where/how, and notes of the meeting.
-This component can be accessed by whoever "attended" the meeting.
-A user can make a meeting and add different users.
-This meeting can be editted, kept after the actual meeting for your record or deleted.

 # Milestone 1
 This milestone started on Friday April 6th, 2018 and was completed on Thursday April 12th, 2018.